Instructional Designer 10/10/2016 to present

 Building close relationships with key stakeholders in all parts of Dyson (UK & SEA), I have produced eLearning resources used across the world for L&D, examples of which are as follows:

-- Development of the global graduate training programme, delivered over 2 years, including producing f2f and online training material for both systems and non-systems training
+- Developed the global graduate training programme, delivered over 2 years, including producing f2f and online training material for both systems and non-systems training

 - Design and development of the f2f training, webinars and on-line learning required for the bespoke HR recruitment and Oracle LMS system

-- Production of eLearning interactive resources for technical training in the RDD department
+- Produced eLearning interactive resources for technical training for RDD

 Kaplan International Colleges (KIC)